 We asked several hotel owners who welcome snowmobilers in their establishments every winter to recommend trails or sectors worth visiting in their areas.
 They called on local experts to help them out and here are their suggestions:

-Ambassador: Angelo Bouchard, outdoor guide at the Ferme 5 Étoiles
+Ambassador: Angelo Bouchard, outdoor guide at Ferme 5 Étoiles

 Recommendation: Cap Sainte-Marguerite

-Located 15 minutes from the Ferme 5 Étoiles Family Vacation Site, Cap Sainte-Marguerite is accessible via a forest trail and offers one of the best views of the Saguenay Fjord.
+Located 15 minutes from the Ferme 5 Étoiles holiday resort, Cap Sainte-Marguerite is accessible via a forest trail and offers one of the best views of the Saguenay Fjord.
 As Angelo says, “It’s a really beautiful spot.
 When you arrive at the top, you can’t help but think, ‘Wow!
 It’s magnificent!’ as you perceive the true beauty and grandeur of this majestic fjord and finally understand what a fjord really is.”

 Are you planning to explore the trails around the Saguenay Fjord?
-Plan your stay at the Ferme 5 Étoiles Family Vacation Site.
+Plan your stay at the Ferme 5 Étoiles holiday resort.